 Tracking installs alone doesn't show quality.
 Monitor in-app events like registration completion, first purchase, or level completion to measure true campaign ROI and user lifetime value.

-Setting a 1-day attribution window misses users who need time to decide.
-Use 7-30 day windows depending on your app category and typical decision cycle.
+A one-day attribution window misses users who need time to decide.
+Use windows of a week to a month, depending on your app category and typical decision cycle.

 5. Not Testing Deep Links